Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Human_Practices.md

         caption="A bar chart showing the breakdown of the age ranges of the survey's respondents" >}}

-In response to the first question, we found that the majority of the public (91%) were aware that some bacteria are resistant to antibiotics, so this seemed to be relatively common knowledge.
-However, when asked about CRE in particular, only 14% had heard of it before participating in our survey.
+In response to the first question, we found that the majority of the public (91%) were aware that some bacteria are resistant to antibiotics.
+While this seemed to be relatively common knowledge, when asked about CRE in particular, only 14% had heard of it before participating in our survey.

 {{< centeredImage